Palestine–Poland relations

 Official relations between Poland and the Palestine Liberation Organization (PLO) date back to the 1970s, when a PLO representative office was opened in 1976.

 History

-Diplomatic relations between Poland and the PLO began on 9 July 1982, when the representative office was appointed as the official diplomatic mission to Poland and the head of the mission was appointed ambassador.
+Diplomatic relations between Poland and the PLO began on 9 July 1982, when the representative office of the PLO in Warsaw (which had existed since 1976) was appointed as the official diplomatic mission of the PLO to Poland, and the head of the mission was appointed ambassador.